drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 Just keep in mind that the ease and simplicity of scaling that we can get today is built on decades of hard work and pioneering of our predecessors.

 innovation bears the burden of proof

+half-baked solutions is the most reliable way to self-sabotage our systems